 - Three sewage lift stations have been maintained for approximately 50 years with uninterrupted use.
-Recent maintenance activity is exceeding normal levels due to the components being beyond their design life. - Design phase funding agreements were authorized in May 2024: 1) OSG grant amount of \$185,880 and 2) DEQ CWSRF loan amount of \$119,920 with 50% principal forgiveness. - DEQ has offered an additional OSG grant in the amount of \$150,000.
-The funding agreement is included in the current City Council packet. - Richwine Environmental is finalizing a preliminary engineering report.
+Recent maintenance activity has exceeded normal levels due to the components being beyond their design life. - Design phase funding agreements were authorized in May 2024: 1) OSG grant amount of \$185,880 and 2) DEQ CWSRF loan amount of \$119,920 with 50% principal forgiveness. - An additional OSG grant in the amount of \$200,001 was authorized in February 2025. - Richwine Environmental finalized the Project Definition Report that recommended a CM/GC alternative bidding method for this project.
+City Council held a Public Hearing and approved this alternative bidding method. - Construction is anticipated in Summer 2026.